 10. Virtual reality

-Virtual reality (VR) technology has many applications in the tourism industry.
+Virtual reality (VR) technology offers many opportunities for tourism management.
 Tourism trends involving VR include high-end entertainment applications, some of them combining physical elements like controllers or movable seating and platforms.
 Sports simulators are increasingly popular, ranging from virtual baseball and other familiar sports to extreme sports such as skiing or snowboarding.
 Many extreme activities can also be simulated using VR, such as hang-gliding and other adventures.
 VR can also allow tourists to “visit” destination that are too fragile for physical tours, such as archeological sites: structures can be recreated in VR and tourists can enjoy the experience of walking around them unimpeded.

 Video: A Guided Virtual Reality City Tour Through Rome